awsdocs/amazon-ec2-user-guide/doc_source/EC2_GetStarted.md

 1. On the **Review Instance Launch** page, choose **Launch**\.

 1. When prompted for a key pair, select **Choose an existing key pair**, then select the key pair that you created when getting set up\.

-   Alternatively, you can create a new key pair\.
-Select **Create a new key pair**, enter a name for the key pair, and then choose **Download Key Pair**\.
-This is the only chance for you to save the private key file, so be sure to download it\.
-Save the private key file in a safe place\.
-You'll need to provide the name of your key pair when you launch an instance and the corresponding private key each time you connect to the instance\.
 **Warning**
-Don't select the **Proceed without a key pair** option\.
+Don't select **Proceed without a key pair**\.
 If you launch your instance without a key pair, then you can't connect to it\.

    When you are ready, select the acknowledgement check box, and then choose **Launch Instances**\.

 1. A confirmation page lets you know that your instance is launching\.
 Choose **View Instances** to close the confirmation page and return to the console\.